-ng Cabrillo National Park and ed to develop potential ZOOO procedure over Point ome and to bring up potential waypoint were evaluated in nd that the majority of aircraft bove 8,000'.
-The proposed t of 2019 extends the current xpected to increase the ZZOOO RNAV SID which is ove 8,000' at the ZZOOO b.FAA/TRACON to discourage the practice of redirecting flights Completed: It is anticipated the pro off of their filed ZZOOO flight plan departure, to turn north are implemented, it would reduce the then east over La Jolla.
-FAA to increase minimum SID redirecting flights north then east ov flyover\flyby altitudes to encourage increased climb rates. c.
-FAA/TRACON to direct that ALL SAN departure separation be Completed: The Flight Procedure St limited to between JETTI (275 degrees) and the historical Red "prohibiting" departure headings be Noise Dot #1 (290 degree vectors from the end of Runway 27) a direct effect on airfield efficiency; for LNSAY, BORDER, PEBLE and ZZOOO, etc. (plus all new considered further in the study.
+b.
+FAA/TRACON to discourage the practice of redirecting flights Completed: It is anticipated the proposed nighttime RNAV SIDs off of their filed ZZOOO flight plan departure, to turn north are implemented, it would reduce the frequency of FAA then east over La Jolla.
+FAA to increase minimum SID redirecting flights north then east over La Jolla. flyover\flyby altitudes to encourage increased climb rates. c.
+FAA/TRACON to direct that ALL SAN departure separation be Completed: The Flight Procedure Study concluded that limited to between JETTI (275 degrees) and the historical Red "prohibiting" departure headings between 250 and 275 will have Noise Dot #1 (290 degree vectors from the end of Runway 27) a direct effect on airfield efficiency; therefore, this was not for LNSAY, BORDER, PEBLE and ZZOOO, etc. (plus all new considered further in the study.
 Metroplex SID's) Prohibit 250 to 275 departure vector range, except for specific safety events ("Runway 27 STAR Missed Approach Wave Off"). d.
-Follow ZZOOO procedure, comply with the JETTI flyover Completed: The Flight Procedure St waypoint and consider the establishment of a minimum Vector Altitude (MVA) is driven only vectoring altitude for Eastbound turns. is a reference for FAA ATC when vec defined procedure.
-Modifying the M to raise altitudes. e.
-The ZZOOO ONE departure as currently designed puts Completed: Consultant recommend departing aircraft close to Point Loma peninsula and the ZZOOO RNAV SID that extended the southern end of coastal La Jolla, subjecting residents to and included a more predictable des increased and at times incessant noise from departing accepted the modification and requ aircraft.
+Follow ZZOOO procedure, comply with the JETTI flyover Completed: The Flight Procedure Study concluded that Minimum waypoint and consider the establishment of a minimum Vector Altitude (MVA) is driven only by obstacle clearance, and it vectoring altitude for Eastbound turns. is a reference for FAA ATC when vectoring aircraft not on a defined procedure.
+Modifying the MVA is not a feasible method to raise altitudes. e.
+The ZZOOO ONE departure as currently designed puts Completed: Consultant recommended a modification to the departing aircraft close to Point Loma peninsula and the ZZOOO RNAV SID that extended the JETTI waypoint further west southern end of coastal La Jolla, subjecting residents to and included a more predictable design.
+TAC, CAC and ANAC increased and at times incessant noise from departing accepted the modification and requested it proceed to FAA for aircraft.
 Aircraft need to be further offshore before beginning review and implementation.
-The pro the turn south to the ZZOOO waypoint.
-We recommend submitted to FAA for consideration replacing the JETTI waypoint with a waypoint along the same track from the departure end of Runway 27 that is 2NM oposed nighttime RNAV SIDs the frequency of FAA over La Jolla.
+The proposed modification was the turn south to the ZZOOO waypoint.
+We recommend submitted to FAA for consideration on August 19, 2018. replacing the JETTI waypoint with a waypoint along the same track from the departure end of Runway 27 that is 2NM further west, located at approximately 32.75360N - 117.25755W.